sharpcoding/key-value-state-container/README.md

 ### It the state-container a `redux` replacement?

-Definitely not. `redux`, `react-redux` and `redux-toolkit` are great libraries, and it is a good idea to use it if you are happy with it. `key-value-state-container` is a slightly more "experimental" approach to state management, with quality in mind at the same time.
+Definitely not. `redux`, `react-redux` and `redux-toolkit` are great libraries, and it is a good idea to use it if you are happy and familiarized with them. `key-value-state-container` is a slightly more "lightweight" and "experimental" approach to state management, with quality in mind at the same time.

+### How it is similar to `redux` or `redux-toolkit`?

+- not strictly related to any UI framework (although `key-value-state-container-react` is the only available UI library binding right now)
+- "single source of truth" (one store to "rule them all")
+- actions (but with `name` attribute instead of `type`)
+- reducers (but `async` instead of being synchronous)

 ### How it is different from `redux` or `redux-toolkit`?

-- reducers can be `async` - no need to write thunks or middlewares
+- reducers are `async`
+- even simple: no need to write thunks or middlewares
 - `autoActions` optional function, making it possible to "dispatch actions from reducer"
-- smaller and simpler to extend codebase
+- smaller codebase, ready to be extended
-- probably easier to learn, as there are less features
+- (probably) shallow learning curve, as there are less features
 - no immer support, no slices etc
-- handles race conditions by using action queue `immediateState` idea/proposal
+- handles race conditions by using action queue and `immediateState` idea/proposal
 - extensible architecture, ready for extensions and experiments
   - `bypassReducer` attribute in `Action`
   - managed attributes
   - sagas (planned)
 - `redux`'s action `type` attribute is the `name` attribute in `key-value-state-container`
+- a little bit experimental, yet battle-tested (see next question)

 ### Is `key-value-state-container` production ready?